 Every WordPress installation, except the code files, will also have a MySQL database.
 So, you need to create one via your cPanel for this new copied website.
 Go under MySQL Databases and give a name to the new database.

-Now you’ll need to create a new user account and connect it to this database.
-Assign all privileges to this account so you won’t find any access problem.
+You’ll need to create a new user account and connect it to this database.
+Assign all privileges to this account so you won’t find any access problems.

 - Export your live website

-As we’ve already mentioned, there are plugins such as Duplicator, that create a copy of your website.
-So, if you use this plugin, first install and activate it until you see it the left panel on your dashboard.
-Go under Packages, write a name for your clone package and click Next.
+As we’ve already mentioned, there are plugins, such as Duplicator, that create a copy of your website.
+So, if you use this plugin, install and activate it until you see the left panel on your dashboard.
+Under Packages, write a name for your clone package and click Next.

 Then, see if all files are selected, click on the checkbox below and start the Build process.